How do I perform or volunteer at an Oxjam event?

 I own / run a venue, how can I support Oxjam?

-If you would like to host an Oxjam event but not organise one, take a look at the Oxjam map and get in touch with your local event organiser.
+If you would like to host an Oxjam event but not organise one, take a look at the Oxjam map Oxjam map and get in touch with your local Festival Manager.
+New Festival Managers will be recruited by the end of April, so check back in around that time for your 2019 contact.

 What support do you offer?